LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-bpm-continuum-2020/index.md

 banner:
   - imported/the-bpm-continuum-2020/image1057.jpeg
 description: >-
-  Upon launching this series of articles a few months ago, I&rsquo;ve been looking for new ways to reflect the moving nature of forward-thinking bass music beyond BPM considerations.
-In the first few editions of this feature, I struggled with the fact that I mostly focus on actual releases &#8211; whether they be self-made or done [...]Read More...
+  Upon launching this series of articles a few months ago, I;ve been looking for new ways to reflect the moving nature of forward-thinking bass music beyond BPM considerations.
+In the first few editions of this feature, I struggled with the fact that I mostly focus on actual releases ; whether they be self-made or done [...]Read More...
 published: true
 tags: feature
 featured: false